Living with PTSD at any time can be difficult, but managing PTSD at Halloween can be made worse for a number of reasons.

 Create a meaningful and immersive distraction.

-Whether it’s having friends round for a small Halloween gathering, or planning an immersive movie night with your other half.
+Whether it’s having friends around for a small Halloween gathering, or planning an immersive movie night with your other half.
 There are plenty of ways you can use healthy distractions to take away from any loud noises or knocks at the door.
-Part of having PTSD is constantly feeling like you’re in flight or fight mode.
-We’re on edge all of the time, especially if we’re anticipating loud or sudden noises to occur.
+Part of having PTSD at Halloween (or any time of the year), is constantly feeling like you’re in flight or fight mode.
+You’re on edge all of the time, especially if you’re anticipating loud or sudden noises to occur.
 While I can’t speak for everyone, I personally find it hard to sit still or relax if I’m expecting a phone call or someone to knock on my door.
 It’s almost as if I’m constantly on my tip-toes, waiting for the expected or unexpected to happen.

 When it comes to distracting yourself through the inevitable Halloween fireworks, it’s a good idea to settle for an activity that holds your attention and makes you feel good.
 Not only will this help to distract you, but by increasing your happy hormones you’re also helping yourself manage any symptoms or emotions that may arise.